U.K. pushes last-minute Brexit plan — but time is running out

 In far more measured terms that he has used in recent weeks, Johnson on Thursday pleaded with British lawmakers and European leaders to back his last ditch-proposals to solve the Brexit deadlock and get a divorce deal with the European Union.

-Addressing the House of Commons, Johnson outlined a new solution on how Brexit would affect Northern Ireland — part of the U.K. but integrated with the Irish Republic, an E.U. member.
+Addressing the House of Commons, Johnson outlined a new approach to Northern Ireland — part of the U.K. but integrated with the Irish Republic, an E.U. member.

 "If our European neighbors choose to show a corresponding willingness to reach a deal then we shall have to leave on Oct.
 31 without an agreement and we are ready to do so," Johnson said, a day after his government submitted its proposal to the E.U.
 "But that outcome would be a failure of statecraft for which all parties would be held responsible."